+PROJECT SUPPORT

-PROJECT SUPPORT UP TO \$50,000 OVER TWO YEARS \$25,000/YEAR
+UP TO \$50,000

+OVER 2 YEARS - \$25,000/YEAR

-Provides grants to individual artists, nonprofit organizations and fiscally sponsored projects and collectives.
-Applications are due via the Foundation's online portal by 5 p.m. on June 13.
+Provides grants to individual artists, nonprofit organizations and fiscally sponsored organizations and collectives.
+Applications are due via the Foundation's online portal by 5 p.m. on May 3.

-Individual artists, nonprofit organizations and fiscally sponsored collectives/groups identifying as Black or Black-led may apply.
+Individual artists, nonprofit organizations and fiscally sponsored collectives/ groups identifying as Black or Black-led may apply.
 This funding stream accepts projects that align with the goals of the program and embraces the mosaic of varied artistic disciplines.
 Although not an exhaustive list, applications may include one or more of the following example elements:

-- Planning a project. - Hosting an artist or administrative residency in an organization. - Designing and attending a self-curated artist residency. - Presenting and/or producing work. - Marketing a previously completed project. - Projects that advance the community of Black artists writ large. - Projects in Black media and journalism. - Projects that specifically address issues of social justice. - Season support for a presenting organization/collective. - Literary publishing. - Black arts related research and cultural criticism. - Projects that advance the role of artists and the Black community in shaping public policy and narrative change that advance racial justice.
+- Planning a project. - Hosting an artist or administrative residency based in an organization. - · Designing and attending a self-curated artist residency. - · Presenting and/or producing work. - · Marketing a previously completed project. - · Projects that advance the community of Black artists writ large. - Projects in Black media and journalism. - · Projects that specifically address issues of social justice. - · Season support for a presenting organization/collective. - · Literary publishing. - · Construction, purchase, or renovation of facilities. - Regranting - · Black arts related research and cultural criticism. - Projects that advance the role of artists and the Black community in shaping public policy and narrative change that advance racial justice.